 What is the theme?

-The theme for the 2014 grants is ‘Wildlife Conservation through Community Engagement’, recognising the importance of engaging people in protecting wildlife, whilst building social capacity, both of which are critical for the conservation of wildlife.
-The three successful projects chosen each demonstrate meaningful on-ground benefits to both wildlife and people.
+The 2015 grants are themed ‘Wildlife Conservation through Community Engagement’, recognising the importance of engaging people in protecting wildlife, while building social capacity, both of which are critical for the conservation of wildlife.
+The two successful projects chosen each demonstrate meaningful on-ground benefits to both wildlife and people.